Publishers for Early American History Books (Trade Presses)

 The History Press / submissions

-Bloomsbury: This British-based publisher’s books “range from undergraduate texts and general interest titles, to academic research and reference works.”
+Bloomsbury Publishing: This British-and American-publisher’s books “range from undergraduate texts and general interest titles, to academic research and reference works.”

 ABC-CLIO: They specialize in the library market and reference books.